As I write this, classes have concluded and students are preparing for finals. You’ve nearly made it through the semester—this is the home stretch!

-Again, congratulations to our graduates, and thank you for a great year and a great semester.
-Have a wonderful summer!
+Again, good luck with finals, thank you for a great semester and have a wonderful summer!

 Louis W. Stark